10 Best Password Managers for Chrome in 2024: Top Deals

 totalpassword.com

-Total Password’s Chrome extension is a user-friendly and practical tool that offers a useful set of features, including remote logout and vault auditing.
+Total Password’s Chrome extension is a user-friendly and practical tool offering features like remote logout and vault auditing.
 It uses 256-bit AES encryption and has a strict no-logs policy, which means that your data is secure.
 However, it doesn’t offer as many features as 1Password and Dashlane, which include extras like dark web monitoring and password sharing.

-The extension performed well in my tests, enabling me to generate, save, and autofill passwords with ease.
+The extension performed well in my tests, enabling me to generate, save, and auto-fill passwords with ease.
 It also did a good job of automatically filling out forms, even those with slightly more complex fields.
+However, it isn’t quite as comprehensive as RoboForm’s form-filler.

 7. Total Password — Free Ad Blocker Included